Open In Colab Open in Kaggle

 Section 4.1: Transfer learning#

 Modern neural networks are often pre-trained on large datasets.
 For example, the TrOCR model’s decoder is pretrained on masked language modeling on 160GB of raw text.
 The frozen weights are used as initialization for the model, a form of transfer learning.
 The same principle applies to the encoder, which is pretrained on masked image modeling on ImageNet-22k.
 Although these tasks are quite different from the final task of handwriting recognition, the model learns useful features that can be transferred to the final task.
+In vision models that process images, we see that models trained on real-world data learn important concepts like shapes, colors and textures often found in the real world.
+When switching to a different dataset domain, these components are often still present and this is an example of positive transfer, where a model can skip over learning filters to detect these core basic ideas and quickly specialise on learning the more unique characteristics of the data set.

 The datasets involved in pre-training are often large: 160GB of raw text would take a human close to 1000 lifetimes to write!
 Yet, this is quite small by modern standards: FineWeb is almost a thousand times larger.
 It’s an incredible feat of engineering that we can build models that learn effective representations from such large scale data.
-The “bitter lesson” of AI is that models trained on more data tend to perform better, and generalize better.
+Richard Sutton’s famous note: “The Bitter Lesson” summarised this notion quite elegantly: Models trained on more data tend to perform better and generalize better when they are allowed to scale.

 Reflection#